inblockio/DataSymmetry/README.md

 Helpful tools for manuel parsing of the SHA3 hash to create the two 32 Byte Hexvalues are [Generate SHA3 Online](https://www.browserling.com/tools/sha3-hash) [Count Characters Online](https://www.charactercountonline.com/).

-For linux commandline you can use
+For generating the SHA3 hash for a file from the linux commandline you can use:
 `sha3sum -a 512 $FILENAME`

 # Deploy your own (event) writer contract